A Note About LGBTQ+ Flags for Grown-Ups

 Listen here for a NPR interview with Monica Helms about the making of this flag.

 This is the #MoreColorMorePride flag that lifts up black and brown LGBTQIA+ community members.
 This effort was launched by one of the few offices of LGBTQ+ Affairs led by a queer Black woman, Amber Hikes, and with the assistance of a commission that was majority people of color, all in Philadelphia.
-INSERT QUOTE.
 Learn more about the #MoreColorMorePride campaign here.

 Watch this video to learn more about why the #MoreColorMorePride Campaign was and remains so important.